 Accidents occur every day throughout the Greater Tampa area.
 Cars crash into one another.
 People fall down flights of stairs.
 Workers sustain injuries on the job.
-In that split second before one’s body gives in to the impact, there’s just enough time to consider the potential consequences.
-People rarely anticipate that a fall or a vehicle crash or an on-the-job mishap could cause a life-altering spinal cord injury.
+People rarely anticipate that a fall, a vehicle crash, or an on-the-job mishap could cause a life-altering spinal cord injury.

-Unfortunately, thousands of Americans sustain new SCIs each year.
-When the force from an accident is strong enough to damage the spine, it’s also traumatic enough to cause severe pain, suffering, and psychological issues.
-Spinal cord injury recovery is often a long-term process.
-The injured person must develop the tenacity and flexibility to manage high recovery and rehabilitation costs, lost income, temporary and permanent impairments, and drastic lifestyle changes.
+Unfortunately, thousands of spinal cord injuries occur each year.
+When the force from an accident is strong enough to damage the spine, it's also traumatic enough to cause severe pain, suffering, and psychological issues.
+Spinal cord injury recovery is often a long-term process, and the injured person must develop the tenacity and flexibility to manage high recovery and rehabilitation costs, lost income, temporary and permanent impairments, and drastic lifestyle changes.

-Our Tampa spinal cord injury lawyers have seen this happen to far too many of our clients.
-When someone else’s negligence causes an injury with the power to affect a person so drastically, they must take responsibility for the damages they cause.
-Our Tampa Spinal Cord Injury Lawyers can help you do just that.
+Our Tampa spinal cord injury lawyers have seen these consequences happen to far too many of our clients.
+When someone else's negligence causes an injury with the power to affect a person so drastically, they must take responsibility for the damages they cause.

 We Work Hard to Make Negligent People Pay

-At Dolman Law Group Accident Injury Lawyers, PA Accident Injury Lawyers, we have dedicated our practice to injured clients only.
+At Dolman Law Group Accident Injury Lawyers, PA, we have dedicated our practice to injured clients only.
 Our Tampa personal injury attorneys understand the complex liability and damage issues that arise when an accident is serious enough to cause catastrophic injuries.
-We’ve resolved auto and truck liability cases, slip and fall accidents, workplace injuries and many other situations that have left our clients with unimaginable pain and permanent disabilities.
+We've resolved auto and truck liability cases, slip and fall accidents, workplace injuries, and many other situations that have left our clients with unimaginable pain and permanent disabilities.

-We’ve worked with our clients and their families to sort through the liability issues.
-We’ve identified every potentially negligent entity.
-We’ve used our firm’s resources to prepare our clients’ cases so we could produce the best possible outcomes.
-We’ve always understood that a damage award couldn’t restore our clients’ health.
-We’ve worked hard to recover damages for our clients because it helped them improve their quality of life.
+We've worked with our clients and their families to sort through the liability issues.
+We've identified every potentially negligent entity.
+We've used our firm's resources to prepare our clients' cases, so we could produce the best possible outcomes.
+We've always understood that a damage award couldn't restore our clients' health.
+However, we've worked hard to recover damages for our clients because it helped them improve their quality of life.